-The Assessment, Intervention and Measurement (AIM) Facility offers a range of services that includes both research support and data support.
+The Assessment, Intervention and Measurement (AIM) Core offers a range of services that includes both research support and data support.

 Most of our services are priced based upon the hours of effort by core staff to complete the request.
 The fitness and body composition assessments are priced on a per-test basis.
 Detailed cost estimates are provided to investigators prior to the execution of any service agreements.

 Our services include:

 - Assistance with grant proposals is provided at no charge, if the AIM services are included in the grant budget

 - Select items from our library (e.g., questionnaires in the public domain and validation articles) are provided at no charge.
 We also provide information on the required permission or license fees for questionnaire administration.
 We can provide more extensive research for specific measures for a small fee.